Tithra/Computer-Vision-DNN/README.md

 # SIT723
-All files here are desginated for SIT723 unit
+All files here are designated for SIT723 unit